|

 Jesuits at the Chinese court in the late 17th and 18th centuries.
 Alan is president of the

-Early Medieval China Group and is book review editor for the journal Early Medieval China;
+Early Medieval China Group, is book review editor for the journal Early Medieval China,

-and he serves on the board of the T'ang Studies Society.
+and serves on the board of the T'ang Studies Society.

 |